Wednesday, 31 August 2005

 My essay on Fred Moore and his historical significance, Life Outside the Mainframe, is now online in the August book review issue of the AFSC's Peacework.
 It's in the context of a review of John Markoff's new book, in which Fred Moore is a central figure, What the Dormouse Said: How the 60's Counterculture Shaped the Personal Computer Industry.

-Different groups of my friends will be interested in different facets of this story.
-But here's an excerpt:
+Different groups of my friends will be interested in different facets of this story:

 On Route 128, where I grew up, the dominant myth is that the computer and the Internet developed out of research funded by the military and the government, motivated by the goals of miniaturization for rocketry, nuclear and space weapons, and satellite surveillance.

 For the last 20 years, I've lived on the fringe of Silicon Valley.
 Here, there's a different creation myth of personal computers and the Internet that idolizes the heroes of entrepreneurial capitalism.